Say Goodbye to Eczema Flare-Ups with These Natural Prevention Tips

 Keeping your skin moisturized is key to preventing eczema flare-ups.
 Apply a hypoallergenic lotion immediately after showering when your skin is damp, and reapply as needed throughout the day.

-For extra skin protection, wear gloves while doing household chores–especially when using cleaning products.
-For a bonus moisturizing effect, apply lotion before putting on the gloves.
+For extra skin protection, wear gloves while doing household chores, especially when using cleaning products.
+Apply lotion before putting on the gloves for a bonus moisturizing effect.

 Don’t scratch.

 While it’s easier said than done, avoiding scratching is crucial for managing eczema.
-Scratching might feel relieving in the moment, but it can cause red, painful skin that might crack and bleed.
+Scratching might feel relieving at the moment, but it can cause red, painful skin that might crack and bleed.

 Broken skin not only increases your risk of infection but also allows irritants like dust and pet dander to penetrate the skin barrier, potentially worsening eczema symptoms.